 - Don't collect travelling items meant to stay in the game.
 This is tantamount to stealing.

 - Don't tamper with or involve a game piece in “alternate” games without the owner's permission.

 The Geocachers' Code was developed in a public forum by over 35 geocachers, with CoyoteRed and Kai Team serving as editors.

 The Countryside Code applies to all parts of the countryside in England and Wales, aiming to help you respect, protect and enjoy the countryside and enabling you to get the most out of your visit.

 It provides you with helpful advice about:

 - Keeping yourself and others safe.

 - Ensuring the countryside remains a beautiful place that everyone can enjoy.

-Learn more from these leaflets - Countryside Code and also a useful Dog Walking Code.
+Learn more from these leaflets - Countryside Code, The Trail Users Code and also a useful Dog Walking Code.